timveil/hive-jdbc-uber-jar/README.md

 ![](https://github.com/timveil/hive-jdbc-uber-jar/blob/master/images/intellij-connection.png)

 ## How to Build
 To build locally, you must have Maven installed and properly configured.
 After that it's as simple as running `mvn:package`.
 A file called `hive-jdbc-uber-1.0-x.jar` will be created in your `target` directory.
-After that, point your favorite tool to this jar.
-It will have the necessary Hive JDBC drivers as well as required dependencies.
+The newly created jar will have the Hive JDBC driver as well as all required dependencies.